djmaze/stargazr/README.md

 ## Configuration

-Copy _.env.development.sample_ to _.env.development_.
-Adjust it to your needs.
+* Copy _.env.development.sample_ to _.env.development_.
+Adjust the mail settings.

-In order to get by the anonymous Github API usage limit (recommended):

-* Get a personal access token for the app from [the application settings at Github](https://github.com/settings/applications).
-* Put it in your _.env_ file, at `GITHUB_ACCESS_TOKEN`.
+* Register a new developer application in  [the application settings at Github](https://github.com/settings/applications).
+Put the client id and secret in your _.env_ file.

+Production works accordingly, with _.env.production_.

 ## Testing email